 “How much are dental implants?” is usually the first question patients ask when they are considering this kind of treatment.
 It’s no secret that dental implants are not a cheap solution.
 They start at £2,500 per tooth.
 However, there are also many misconceptions about dental implants.
 Understanding these may lead to you realising they are not as expensive as you think.

 For example, each missing tooth does not require a new dental implant.
-We can use a technique called a dental implant bridge where just one dental implant is needed, and a three-tooth porcelain crown fitted onto that one dental implant.
-This will therefore mean that one dental implant can replace three teeth.
+We can use a technique called a dental implant bridge where just one dental implant is needed, and a three-unit implant bridge fitted onto that two dental implants.
+This will therefore mean that two dental implant can replace three teeth.

 More about Dental Implants

 As dental implants are porcelain, they will potentially last longer than your remaining healthy teeth.
 As with your natural teeth, the more you take care of them, the longer they will last.
 So treat them as you would your teeth, and they will last a lifetime.

 There is no minimum or maximum age.
 However, we do not advise those under the age of 18 to have implants, as their jaw and bone tissue is still not fully developed.
 Similarly, although there is no maximum age, the factor that will limit your ability to have a dental implant will be the condition of your gums and jawbone.